Hundreds of new satellites of figure-eight orbit computed with high precision: Description of the numerical searching procedure

-The numerical procedure has two stages.
+The numerical searching procedure for new periodic orbits has three stages.
 During the first stage we search for candidates for correction with the modified Newton's method, i.e. we compute initial approximations.
-During the second stage we apply the modified Newton's method, which can converge or diverge.
-Convergence means that a periodic orbit is found.
+During the second stage we apply the modified Newton's method, which has a larger domain of convergence than the classic Newton's method.
+Convergence during the second stage means that a periodic orbit is found.
+During the third stage we apply the classic Newton's method with a higher precision in order to specify the solutions with more correct digits (150 correct digits in this work).

-A 2D grid with some step is introduced in some rectangular window for parameters $v_x, v_y$ for the first stage.
+A square 2D grid with some step is introduced in some 2D domain for parameters $v_x, v_y$ for the first stage.
 For every grid point the system (2) with initial conditions (3) is solved numerically up to a pre-fixed time $T_0$.
 Let be the proximity function.
-As candidates for the correction method, we take those triplets $(v_x, v_y, T)$ for which the return proximity $P(T)$ is less then $0.7$: and also we want the return proximity be a local minimum on the grid for $v_x, v_y$.
-During the second stage the modified Newton's method is applied for correction of the initial approximations obtained during the first stage.
-To do this, a linear algebraic system with a 12x3 matrix for the corrections $\Delta v_x, \Delta v_y, \Delta T$ has to be solved \cite{Abad}.
-To form the matrix, a system of 36 ODE's (the original differential equations plus the differential equations for the partial derivatives with respect to the parameters $v_x$ and $v_y$) has to be solved first.
-The multiple precision Taylor series method, realized by using the rules of automatic differentiation is used during both stages \cite{Barrio1, Barrio2}.
-A variable step-size strategy from \cite{Jorba} is used.
+As candidates for the correction method, we take those triplets $(v_x, v_y, T)$ for which the return proximity $P(T)$ is less then $0.1$:

+We also set the constraint that the return proximity has a local minimum on the grid for $v_x, v_y$.
+The modified and the classic Newton's method are applied for correction during the second and the third stage.
+To do this, a linear algebraic system with a $12\times3$ matrix for the corrections $\Delta v_x, \Delta v_y, \Delta T$ has to be solved \cite{Abad}.
+To form the matrix, a system of 36 ODEs (the original differential equations plus the differential equations for the partial derivatives with respect to the parameters $v_x$ and $v_y$) has to be solved first.
 The linear algebraic system is solved in linear least square sense using $QR$ decomposition based on Householder reflections \cite{Demmel}.
+The multiple precision Taylor series method \cite{Barrio1, Barrio2} with a variable step-size strategy from \cite{Jorba} is used during all three stages to solve the corresponding systems of ODEs.
+During the first and the second stage Taylor series method with order 154 and 134 decimal digits of precision is used.
+During the third stage we make two computations.
+The first computation is with 220-th order Taylor series method and 192 digits of precision and the second computation is for verification - with 264-th order method and 231 digits of precision.
 All the details of the Newton's and the modified Newton's method for the planar three-body problem can be seen in our recent work \cite{Ourpaper}.